pratikisc/ISCSalesOps/SFDC Case Bookings/GAM/006 PSM Final View.md

 FROM
 "commissions"."sfdc-case-w0001v2-t0005-grouped-and-non-grouped-with-attributes-final" AS a
-INNER JOIN "commissions"."plan-rule-2021-004-t001-amer-tk-total-safety" as b ON a.casenumber = b.caseid  (!!! fix issue in plan rules)
+INNER JOIN "commissions"."plan-rule-2021-004-t001-amer-tk-total-safety" as b ON a.casenumber = b.caseid
 where amer_psm_sub_territory_id_named is not null

 ```